aaronsb/memory-graph/docs/storage-switching.md

 # Switching Between Storage Types in Memory Graph MCP

-The Memory Graph MCP server supports two storage backends:
+The Memory Graph MCP server supports three storage backends:
 - **JSON**: Simple file-based storage (default)
 - **SQLite**: Database storage with improved performance and search capabilities
+- **MariaDB**: Production-ready database storage with better scalability

 This document explains how to switch between these storage types and how to convert existing data.

 ## Configuring Storage Type

-The storage type is controlled by the `STORAGE_TYPE` environment variable, which can be set to either `json` or `sqlite`.
+The storage type is controlled by the `STORAGE_TYPE` environment variable, which can be set to `json`, `sqlite`, or `mariadb`.

 ### In VSCode Cline Plugin Configuration